 Admissions Policies & The Appeals Process

 - The Priory School Admission Policy 2019-20 (applications for Reception class starting September 2020).
-Please note that this policy will be administered by the new Bournemouth, Christchurch and Poole Local Authority.

 - The Priory School Admission Policy 2020-21 (applications for Reception class starting September 2021).